dlops-io/cheese-app-v4/README.md

 ## Setup Environments
 In this tutorial we will setup a container to manage:
 - Building docker images.
-- Uploading Docker images ot GAR.
+- Uploading Docker images ot Google Artifact Registry.
 - Running ML jobs using Vertex AI pipelines.
 - Deploying app containers to Kubernetes clusters